junkurihara/jscu/README.md

 ```

 # Usage
 **NOTE:** This library always uses JWK-formatted keys ([RFC7517](https://tools.ietf.org/html/rfc7517)) to do any operations.
-If you have keys in another format, like PEM, please use `jscu.keyUtil.jwk.to` function at first to convert them to JWK.
+If you have keys in another format, like PEM, please instantiate `jscu.Key` class with your key at first to convert them to JWK.

 ## Key generation, sign and verify
 ```javascript